psrenergy/PSRIO-scripts/docs/expressions.md

 #### Example 2
 {: .no_toc}

-Here, we use the convert method to act over the generation data of a set of thermal plants, which is given in GWh, and convert it to MW.
+Here, we use the convert method to act over the generation data of a set of thermal plants given in GWh and convert it to MW.

 ``` lua
 thermal = Thermal();